starbeamjs/starbeam/workspace/docs/src/content/docs/frameworks/overview.md

 Need the package list first?
 Start with [Install Starbeam](/start/install/).

 Want to see the same model running inside the docs site?
-The [inventory table demo](/demos/inventory-table/) embeds React and Preact versions that both use the same `@starbeam-demos/table-core` package.
+The [inventory table demo](/demos/inventory-table/) embeds React, Preact, Vue, Svelte, and Ember shells that all use the same `@starbeam-demos/table-core` package.
+The model stays unchanged; each tab shows the framework edge.

 ## Guides